SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 20 June, 2024
+### 📅 Friday, 21 June, 2024
 ------
 ### Events
 ------
-- **Summer Solstice**: June 20th can often be the date of the summer solstice in the Northern Hemisphere, the longest day of the year, though the exact date can vary between June 20th and June 22nd.
-On the summer solstice, there are various festivals, celebrations, and events to welcome summer.
+- Summer Solstice: June 21 is often the day of the summer solstice in the Northern Hemisphere, which is the official beginning of summer.
+It's the longest day of the year with the most daylight hours.

-- **World Refugee Day**: This is an international day designated by the United Nations to honor refugees around the globe.
-It falls each year on June 20th
+- World Music Day (Fête de la Musique): This global event, which originated in France, is also celebrated in many U.S. cities on June 21.
+It's a day where musicians are encouraged to play outside in their neighborhoods or in public spaces and parks.

 ### Positive Qoute
 ------
-"Chase your dreams with the wings of passion 🚀, and let no obstacle deter your flight 🌟.
-Embrace every moment with a heart full of gratitude 🙏 and a smile that spreads joy 😊."
+"Believe in the magic of new beginnings and watch your world transform 🌟🌱✨"